 Before you start using a new pump bottle of gel, you first need to activate the pump by pressing the plunger down.
-This first dose should be discarded.
+Then you need to discarding the first dose.

 Dosing

 Remove the protective cap.
 Hold the bottle in one hand, press the plunger all the way down and let the gel run into the palm of your other hand.
 One press on the plunger corresponds to 1.25 g of gel and contains 0.75 mg of estradiol.
 Seal the cap carefully after each use.